Blow (Kesha song): Writing and composition

 "Blow" was written by Kesha alongside Klas Åhlund, Lukasz Gottwald, Alan Grigg, Benjamin Levin and Max Martin.
-It was supposed to be a song for Britney Spears, but her team rejected.
 Production of the song was completed by Dr. Luke, Max Martin, Benny Blanco and Kool Kojak.
-According to Kesha the line "We’re taking over" is representative of herself and her fans, which she explained during an interview with Beatweek Magazine, "I love that I say ‘we’re taking over’ in it because my fans and me have started a cult.
-We’re misfits of society but we’ve banded together and we’re starting a revolution.
+According to Kesha the line "We're taking over" is representative of herself and her fans, which she explained during an interview with Beatweek Magazine, "I love that I say 'we're taking over' in it because my fans and me have started a cult.
+We're misfits of society but we've banded together and we're starting a revolution.
 We are taking over.
 So get used to it."

 "Blow" is an electropop and dance-pop song that uses a synth infused beat as a backing.
 The song opens with laughing followed by a command to dance.
 As the chorus of the song starts in, Kesha's vocals change into an auto-tuned "stuttering" as she repeats "This place about to blow" four times over an electro beat.
 During the song's bridge, Kesha's vocals change pace into a rap-sing style as she tells her listeners to "Go insane, go insane / Throw some glitter / Make it rain on 'em / Let me see them Hanes."
 Kesha uses layered vocals that are enhanced in some parts with the use of Auto-Tune.
 Lyrically, "Blow" portrays a simple message, described as a party-anthem, the song speaks of having a desire to have a good time at the club.
-According to Robert Cospey from Digital Spy, the track is of similar character to Benny Benassi's track, "Satisfaction" (2002).
+According to Robert Copsey from Digital Spy, the track is of similar character to Benny Benassi's track, "Satisfaction" (2002).

 The song is performed in the key of B minor with a tempo of 120 beats per minute.